Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

 1. Open the administration console for Team Foundation on the server that hosts the application tier for the deployment to which you want to move the collection.

-2. Choose **Team Project Collections**, and then choose **Attach Collection**.
+2. Choose **Project Collections**, and then choose **Attach Collection**.

     ![Use the TFS administration console](_img/ic738723.png)

-    The **Attach Team Project Collection Wizard** opens.
+    The **Attach Project Collection Wizard** opens.

-3. On the **Select the team project collection database to attach** page, in **SQL Server Instance**, provide the name of the server and the instance that hosts the collection database, if it is not already listed.
+3. On the **Select the project collection database to attach** page, in **SQL Server Instance**, provide the name of the server and the instance that hosts the collection database, if it is not already listed.

     ![Make sure the SQL Server instance is correct](_img/ic738724.png)

 4. In the **Databases** list, choose the collection database that you want to attach, and then choose **Next**.

-5. On the **Enter the team project collection information** page, provide a name for the collection in **Name** if one is not already present.
+5. On the **Enter the project collection information** page, provide a name for the collection in **Name** if one is not already present.

 6. (Optional) In **Description**, provide a description of the collection.

 7. Choose **Next**.

-8. On the **Review settings that will be used to attach the team project collection** page, review the information.
+8. On the **Review settings that will be used to attach the project collection** page, review the information.

 9. If you must change any settings, choose **Previous**.
 If all the settings are correct, choose **Verify**.

 10. When all the readiness checks have completed successfully, choose **Attach**.

-11. On the **Monitor the team project collection attach progress** page, when all processes have completed, choose **Next**.
+11. On the **Monitor the project collection attach progress** page, when all processes have completed, choose **Next**.

-12. (Optional) On the **Review supplemental information for this team project collection** page, choose or note the location of the log file.
+12. (Optional) On the **Review supplemental information for this project collection** page, choose or note the location of the log file.

 13. Choose **Close**.

-    The team project collection appears in the list of collections in the administration console.
+    The project collection appears in the list of collections in the administration console.
 The SharePoint Web application that supported this collection in its original deployment will appear in the list of Web applications.

     ![Stop collection if configuration isn't complete](_img/ic738725.png)

 14. (Optional) Modify or remove the Web application from the list of Web applications.
 For more information, see [Modify or Remove Access Between a SharePoint Web Application and Team Foundation Server](modify-remove-access-shareport-tfs.md).

 <a name="config-moved-team-coll"></a>
-## 6. Configure the moved team project collection
+## 6. Configure the moved project collection

 You can skip this procedure if you moved the collection in the same domain, intend to use the same Web application that previously supported the collection, **and** you want to allow access for the administrators of that collection to this deployment of TFS.